joakim/calendar/definition.md

 # Definition

+- A perennial solar calendar for Earth based on astronomical observations
+- The calendar year begins at the northward equinox measured from the prime meridian
+- 360 calendar days + 5 or 6 intercalary days
+  - 4 quarters of 90 calendar days + 1 intercalary day
+  - 8 months of 45 calendar days
+  - 40 weeks of 9 calendar days
+    - 3 × 3 days
+  - 1 or 2 intercalary transition days at the end of the year
+- Proposed epoch is the beginning of the human era (10001 BC)

 ### New Year

 > The calendar year begins at the midnight closest to the instant of the northward equinox measured from the prime meridian.
 Consequently, if the northward equinox falls _before_ solar noon on a particular day, then that day is the first day of the year.
 If the northward equinox occurs _after_ solar noon, the following day begins the calendar year.